 Configure the Slack Connector

-- Chat:write:user (Send messages as user);
+Chat:write:bot (Send messages as tray.io)

-Channels:read (Access information about user’s public channels);
+Channels:read (Access information about user’s public channels)

-Im:read (Access information about user’s direct messages);
+Im:read (Access information about user’s direct messages)

-Use the connector snake to select the output of the Text Helper as our message.
+Use the connector snake to select the output of the Text Helpers as your message.